AmateurPanda92/dadish-gbc/README.md

 ```ps
 .\Compile.bat
 ```
-4. The output binary, `Dadish.gb`, will be generated in the `/Output` directory.
+4. The output binary, `Dadish.gbc`, will be generated in the `/Output` directory.

 ### Running